yada yada hi dharmasya

 In every sphere of activity in the material world there is deterioration; everything in the material world declines.
 A new house, for example, is very nice, but it gradually deteriorates, and eventually, when too old, it has to be rebuilt.
 In the same way, our performance of spiritual duties deteriorates, whether we are individuals, families, communities, or a society.
 And so the Lord comes repeatedly to reestablish religious practice.
 He appears in order to establish religious principles (dharma), but over time religious practice declines, and so He manifests Himself again and again.
 We all know how prone we are to allow our practice to deteriorate.
 Thus, on auspicious occasions like today, Lord Balarama’s appearance day, we can pray to the Lord to manifest Himself and help us to become reestablished in our religious principles and practice.

-I shall read from Srimad-Bhagavatam specifically about the appearance of Lord Balarama.
-What Lord Krishna said in the two verses quoted from the Bhagavad-gita is explained elaborately in Srimad-Bhagavatam, wherein it is stated that when the earth was overburdened by demonic rulers who had amassed large military forces armed with deadly weapons to wage war for personal gain, Lord Brahma, the chief of the demigods in this universe, approached the shore of the ocean of milk.
+What Lord Krishna said in the two verses quoted from the Bhagavad-gita is explained elaborately in Srimad-Bhagavatam: When the earth was overburdened by demonic rulers, who had amassed large military forces armed with deadly weapons to wage war for personal gain, Lord Brahma, the chief of the demigods in this universe, approached the shore of the ocean of milk.
 There, accompanied by Lord Shiva and other celestial beings, he worshipped Lord Vishnu, the supreme God of all gods.
-In response, Lord Vishnu imparted some instructions, which Lord Brahma in turn conveyed to the demigods.
+In response, Lord Vishnu imparted instructions, which Lord Brahma in turn conveyed to the demigods.
 He told them that very soon the Lord would appear on earth to diminish the burden of the world and that the demigods, to assist Him, should take birth in the Yadu dynasty.
 Lord Brahma further stated that Lord Balarama, who is also known as Sankarsana, would precede the Lord and serve Him in every respect:

 agrato bhavita devo